 To be continued…

-Article written by Michel RAOUST
+Article was written by Michel RAOUST

 TERAO Founder – Polytechnician (X74) and graduate of Stanford University (USA) specializing in solar energy.
 Internationally recognized expert in building thermal engineering.